 In God's sovereign will He chose Jerusalem to be the center and the capital of the earth.
 He chose Jerusalem for the place the temple would stand.
 He chose David to be the King.

 This is the arbitrary, absolute will of God in making this choice.

 Jerusalem is the only place in the universe where God inclined His heart to the heart of man in such a unique way as He did with Abraham.

 Abraham, the father of a multitude.
 Revered by the three monotheistic religions.
-Judaism, Islam and Christianity.
+Judaism, Islam, and Christianity.

 Why does Abraham stand out as a landmark in the spiritual history of the world and what does he have to do with Jerusalem?

-He was born in Ur of the Chaldee's, of parents who where heathen.
+He was born in Ur of the Chaldee's, of parents who were heathen.
 There is little known of him until he was in his seventies.
 We know that he left Ur of the Chaldee's on a journey to the land of Canaan.

-He received a distinct revelation from God Almighty to leave his home not knowing exactly where he was going, but believed the promise that God would provide.
+He received a distinct revelation from God Almighty to leave his home not knowing exactly where he was going but believed the promise that God would provide.
 He went by faith in the God that called him.
 He surrendered the seen for the unseen.

-The Lord said to Abram that he should get out of his country, and from his kindred, and from his father's house, and that he should go to a land that He would show him.
+The Lord said to Abram that he should get out of his country, and from his kindred, and from his father's house and that he should go to a land that He would show him.